mehdi-irema/Data-Science-IBM/README.md

-This repository contains all of the projects done by me during the IBM Data Science courses.
+This repository contains all of the projects of IBM Data Science courses which were done by me